futoin/specs/draft/ftn6_iface_executor_concept.md

 # 2. Native Executor interface requirements

-Language/platform must support runtime introspection and exceptions.
+Language/platform should support runtime introspection and exceptions.
+For other cases, platform/language-specific workarounds are assumed.

 ## 2.1.
 FutoIn interface